Guide to Work, Study, Travel and Living Abroad

 Pros:

 The relative proximity to the U.S. and Canada.
-You can drive to Belize and bring with you what you need to settle in comfortably, rather than having to purchase house ware, bedding, and other items after arrival.
+You can drive to Belize and bring what you need to settle in comfortably rather than purchasing houseware, bedding, and other items after arrival.

 Cons:

-Some families with teenagers do not adjust well, as the country is much more of a retirement destination at this time in the country's history.
+Some families with teenagers need to adjust, as the country is much more of a retirement destination at this time in the country's history.

 Bolivia